jnduli/blog_jnduli.co.ke/content/drafts/tasklite_setup.rst

 :status: drafts

-TODO: clean up

-I used to manage my tasks with vimwiki, and a couple of custom snippets and functions, but this became complicated.
-I wanted another tool just for this task.
-The conditions were that I should be able to understand the source code in case I needed to tweak things.
-TaskLite fit these conditions perfectly.
+I used vimwiki for task management, with a couple of custom snippets and scripts, but this quickly became complicated.
+I needed another tool, that would be easy to use, easy to understand and easy to tweak.
+TaskLite fit these conditions perfectly, with a bonus point earned for using sqlite.

+They also have excellent `documentation <https://tasklite.org/>`_

 To set up tasklite: